Maintenance

 What Is a Pre-trip Inspection?

-Driving vehicles commercially requires a specific license which, in the United States, is called a CDL (Commercial Driver’s License).
-Other countries, such as the UK, Australia, and New Zealand, also require commercial drivers to have a specific license.
-The minimum age for acquiring a CDL is 18 years in the US.
-However, in interstate commerce, in the state of Hawaii, or when transporting hazardous materials, drivers are required to be at least 21 years of age.
-The CDL divides the license into three different classes, which all require different CDL pre-trip inspections.
+Driving commercially requires a specific license.
+In the United States that license is a CDL (Commercial Driver’s License); the UK, Australia, and New Zealand have equivalents.
+The minimum age for a CDL is 18 in the US, though drivers must be at least 21 for interstate commerce, in the state of Hawaii, or when transporting hazardous materials.
+The CDL splits into three classes, and each one calls for a different pre-trip inspection.

 Class A Pre-trip Inspection

-CDL Class A includes a combination of vehicles with a gross vehicle weight rating (GVWR) of 26,000 pounds if the towed vehicle weighs over 10,000 pounds.
-This includes tractor and trailer combinations, truck and trailer combinations, double and triple trailers, livestock carriers, tractor-trailer buses, flatbed trucks, and any vehicle that falls under Class B and C. A Class A pre-trip inspection is necessary for all vehicles that fall under this category.
+CDL Class A covers a combination of vehicles with a gross vehicle weight rating (GVWR) of 26,000 pounds when the towed vehicle weighs over 10,000 pounds.
+That includes tractor and trailer combinations, truck and trailer combinations, double and triple trailers, livestock carriers, tractor-trailer buses, flatbed trucks, and any vehicle that falls under Class B and C. Every vehicle in this category needs a Class A pre-trip inspection.

 Class B Pre-trip Inspection

-CDL Class B includes vehicles with a GVWR of over 26,000 pounds and vehicles towing a trailer of up to 10,000 pounds.
-This includes straight and box trucks, such as delivery vehicles, large buses, and trucks with small trailers.
-A driver with a CDL Class B can also drive Class C vehicles.
-A pre-trip inspection for Class B vehicles is also necessary.
-A Class B pre-trip inspection is necessary for all vehicles that fall under this category.
+CDL Class B covers vehicles with a GVWR of over 26,000 pounds and vehicles towing a trailer of up to 10,000 pounds — straight and box trucks, delivery vehicles, large buses, and trucks with small trailers.
+A Class B holder can also drive Class C vehicles.
+Every vehicle in this category needs its own pre-trip inspection.

 Class C Pre-trip Inspection

-A CDL Class C allows drivers to operate any vehicle that transports 16 or more passengers, driver included.
-According to the Hazardous Materials Transportation Acts, a driver with a Class C license is allowed to operate vehicles designed for the transportation of hazardous materials.
-This includes small HAZMAT vehicles and passenger vans.
+A CDL Class C lets drivers operate any vehicle that transports 16 or more passengers, the driver included.
+Under the Hazardous Materials Transportation Acts, a Class C holder can also operate vehicles designed to carry hazardous materials, including small HAZMAT vehicles and passenger vans.

 Minimum Pre-trip Inspection Requirements